moqri/311-service-classification/README.md

 # A list of proposed classification for "311 Service Request Types"
 by cities, organizations, and individuals

-## Houston 311 Service Request Index here:
+## Houston 311 Service Request Index
 http://www.houstontx.gov/311/ServiceRequestDirectorywithSLA-Nov2016.htm
 They have main categories such as Apartments and Animals and under each main category they have sub-categories.
 For example: